 Salmon sharks are some of the biggest sharks in Washington State.
 They’re often mistaken for Great Whites; both are mackerel sharks.
-However, salmon sharks only grow to a maximum length of ten feet, and don’t attack people They eat salmon, spiny dogfish, squid, and any other fish they come across.
-Salmon sharks live in the coastal waters of Washington State, not in the Puget Sound.
+However, salmon sharks only grow to a maximum length of ten feet and don’t attack people.
+They eat salmon, spiny dogfish, squid, and any other fish they come across.
+Salmon sharks live in the coastal waters of Washington State, not in Puget Sound.

 6. Blue Shark

 Blue sharks grow up to 13 feet long and can have up to 135 pups at a time.
-They have long, slender bodies which make them very fast swimmers.
-They’re found in the oceanic waters off the west coast of Washington State, and almost never in the Puget Sound.
+They have long, slender bodies, which make them very fast swimmers.
+They’re found in the oceanic waters off the west coast of Washington State and almost never in Puget Sound.
 Blue sharks eat squid and fish, crab, shrimp, and octopus.
 They’re almost entirely nocturnal.

 5. Pacific Sleeper Shark

 The Puget Sound is home to one of the biggest sharks in Washington State; the Pacific sleeper shark.
 They grow up to 14 feet long, though some scientists believe they reach even greater lengths.
 Pacific sleeper sharks eat fish, shrimp, crab, squid, salmon, and occasionally porpoises or sea lions.
 They live both in Puget Sound and off the coast of Washington State and are often preyed upon by orca whales.